jeremyf/take-on-development/chapters/preface.md

 I warn you, this work is not complete, but I hope there is useful information even in its gestational state.
 This is something I feel needs to get out and into the open.

+Want to help me make this better?
+Submit a pull request.

 # Preface

 Since early in my professional programming career, I have often worked alone.